 How To Run Thermal CFD Analysis On Any Device Using the Cloud

 Overview: Fluid flow (CFD) simulation and thermal analysis have emerged as vital tools in addressing thermal management and cooling problems, allowing engineers to accurately predict the temperature and heat flux distribution in and around an electronic system, guiding them towards smarter design decisions.

-In this presentation, you will learn how to investigate thermal performance and visualize heat flow to develop the best cooling strategy for your device.
+In this presentation, you will learn how to investigate thermal performance and visualize heat flow to develop the best cooling strategy for your device using only a web browser.
 Virtually test PCB, chips or other components’ designs, compare natural and forced cooling scenarios, optimize fans and heat sink layouts, and decide on design improvements from anywhere and anytime.
 See you there!